Amanpreet04-1993/Data-Analytics-Visualization-ACCENTURE-Remote-internship/README.md

 1. Create a final data set by merging your three tables together

-       Ans -  “VLookUp” formula - the Reaction table as base table, first join the relevant columns from your Content data set, and then the Reaction Types data set.
+       Ans -  “VLookUp” formula - the Reaction table as base table, joined relevant columns from Content data set, and then the Reaction Types data set.

 3. Figure out the Top 5 performing categories